Old Main, Room 311

 The study of history in all its variations provides valuable background for a wide range of careers, including education, law, business and international service.
 Macalester College's Career Development Center provides this comprehensive list.
 In addition, graduate schools are particularly interested in students from a broad-based history department like Macalester's.
 See what some graduates who majored in History are doing now:

-- David Bliss ‘11 is pursuing a master’s degree in history at the University of New Mexico.
+- David Bliss ‘11 earned a master’s degree in history at the University of New Mexico.

 - Jeff Yamashita ‘11 is in the PhD program in ethnic studies at the University of California-Berkeley and has been awarded a Eugene Cota-Robles Fellowship, the top university-wide fellowship.

 - Bassam Khawaja ’11 is attending Columbia University Law School.

 - Emily Schorr Lesnick ’11 is pursuing a career in comedy in New York City.

 - Hillary Sorin ’11 is in the master’s in social work program at the University of Pennsylvania.